-All the materials and supplies needed for the project are listed above.
+All of the materials and supplies needed for the project are listed above.
 The supplies are itemized by major category, unit price, quantity and purpose.
-All costs were derived from actual product costs or from quotes received on each product within the last 365 days.
+All costs were derived from actual product costs or by quotes received on each product within the last 365 days. \square